-- Segment EBITDA margin means Segment EBITDA as a percentage of the total revenues of the applicable segment.

-The changes in comparable restaurant sales are calculated using only those company owned and operated restaurants open since the beginning of the earliest period being compared and for the entirety of both periods being compared.
+- Segment EBITDA margin means Segment EBITDA as a percentage of the total revenues of the applicable segment. - (11) (12) The changes in comparable restaurant sales are calculated using only those company owned and operated restaurants open since the beginning of the earliest period being compared and for the entirety of both periods being compared.
 Restaurants are included in comparable restaurant sales after they have been open for 12 months for our Burger King restaurants and 18 months for our Pollo Tropical and Taco Cabana restaurants.
-For comparative purposes, the calculation of the changes in comparable restaurant sales we have excluded restaurant sales data for the extra week of 2004.
-(11) (12) - Comparable residurant sales, we have excluded restantial sales data for the exact of 2004.
-Includes general and administrative expenses related directly to our Taco Cabana segment of approximately \$9.7 million, \$9.2 million, \$11.1 million and \$10.2 million for the years ended December 31, 2001, 2002, 2003, 2004 and 2005, respectively, and \$7.7 million and \$8.6 million for the nine months ended September 30, 2005 and 2006, respectively.
-(13) - Includes general and administrative expenses related directly to our Burger King segment as well as expenses associated with administrative support to all three of our segments including executive management, information systems and certain accounting, legal and other administrative functions.
+For comparative purposes, the calculation of the changes in comparable restaurant sales is based on a 52-week year.
+2004 was a 53-week fiscal year.
+For purposes of - (13) - and face Cabana restaurants.
+For comparative purposes, the calculation of the changes in comparable restaurant sales is based on a 52-week year.
+2004 was a 53-week fiscal year.
+For purposes of calculating the changes in comparable restaurant sales is based on a 52-week year.
+2004 was a 53-week fiscal year.
+For purposes of calculating the changes in comparable restaurant sales data for the extra week of 2004.
+Includes general and administrative expenses related directly to our Taco Cabana segment of approximately \$9.7 million, \$9.2 million, \$11.1 million, \$11.1 million and \$10.2 million for the years ended December 31, 2001, 2002, 2003, 2004 and 2005, respectively, and \$7.7 million and \$8.6 million for the nine months ended September 30, 2005 and 2006, respectively.
+Includes general and administrative expenses related directly to our Burger King segment as well as expenses associated with administrative support to all three of our segments including executive management, information systems and certain accounting, legal and other administrative functions.
 All of such expenses totaled approximately \$20.6 million, \$22.3 million, \$20.0 million, \$23.4 million and \$24.9 million for the years ended December 31, 2001, 2002, 2003, 2004 and 2005, respectively, and \$18.2 million and \$21.3 million for the nine months ended September 30, 2005 and 2006, respectively.
-(14)
+(14) 2006, respectively.